 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission at no cost to you.
 Please see my full disclosure.

+Everyone’s definition of success is different.
 However, we all want the same two things to stress less and save money!
 So what if you could do a few things at the beginning of the week to ensure success?

-To get things organized so you aren’t packing lunches at the last minute.
+Getting things organized so you aren’t packing lunches at the last minute.
 Or washing the uniforms an hour before practice.

-The key is to plan and organize your week so that you, Mom get a few seconds to yourself.
+The key is to plan and organize your week so that you, get a few seconds to yourself.
 So that dinner is on the table when it needs to be.

-Setting yourself up for success.
+Setting yourself up for success

 Pick your days, schedule grocery shopping, meal preparation, laundry, house cleaning all on days and in time slots that give you enough time so you aren’t rushed.